MrSoxAndShoes/phong-ball-shading/README.md

 3) Clean up the C listing for compatibility with other C compilers;

+4) Update from EGA to VGA;

-4) Translate the C listing to Turbo Pascal;
+5) Translate the C listing to Turbo Pascal;

+6) Create algorithmic versions in C and Pascal to run on machines without EGA capability;

-5) Use different compilers, languages, and harware to produce [benchmarks](BENCHMARKS.md).
+7) Use different compilers, languages, and hardware to produce [benchmarks](BENCHMARKS.md).